-Pursuant to the terms of an employment agreement dated February 1, 2011 between Aurcana and Salvador Huerta, the CFO of Aurcana, if the Mr. Huerta resigns (the "Resignation") within 90 days of a change of control, Aurcana must pay the Mr. Huerta a cash fee equal to twice the amount of his annual salary thereunder, in a lump sum payment, within 30 days of the date of the Resignation.
-Amount which it was recorded at December 2018 as accounts payable.
+Pursuant to the terms of an employment agreement dated February 1, 2011 between Aurcana and Salvador Huerta, the CFO of Aurcana, if Mr. Huerta resigns (the "Resignation") within 90 days of a change of control, Aurcana must pay to Mr. Huerta a cash fee equal to twice the amount of his annual salary thereunder, in a lump sum payment, within 30 days of the date of the Resignation.
+Mr. Huerta resigned as CFO and the Company has engaged him as a consultant for a period of one year to provide advisory services to the Company with the intended result that his expertise will remain available to the Company.
+The amount involved was recorded at December 2018 as accounts payable to be paid in twelve equal monthly instalments commencing January 2019, which was completed.